Automotive center to be renamed in honor of former CFADA leader

 “The Foundation is overjoyed with the Board of Trustees’ actions today,” said Dr. John Gyllin, vice president of resource and economic development at Seminole State and executive director of the Foundation.
 “Barbara Miller is one of the most dedicated champions of our students and programs.
 Seminole State enjoys one of the nation’s outstanding automotive programs due largely in part to the efforts of Ms. Miller throughout the years.”

 The Foundation for Seminole State College, founded in 1968, is a not-for-profit, 501(c)(3) corporation that enhances the College's programs and services through the development and management of private contributions, public grants and community partnerships.
-For more information, visit www.seminolestate.edu/foundation.About the Automotive Program
+For more information, visit www.seminolestate.edu/foundation or email the Foundation directly at email@example.com.About the Automotive Program

 Seminole State College's automotive program offers training in automotive repair, alternative fuels, automotive management and more.
 The program, which includes degree and certificate options, is accredited by the National Automotive Technicians Education Foundation (NATEF) and meets the requirements for Master Accreditation, the highest level of achievement recognized by NATEF.
 To learn more, visit seminolestate.edu/automotive, or call 407.708.2230.